Skill Bursts: Innovation Day Review.

 Gem-Hallett_-Innovation-Day-Quote-gil84

-On November 22, 2023, we hosted our Innovation Day Event, where we invited some of the brightest, most innovative, and creative minds from different fields to help us design a solution... code named 'Skill Bursts'.
+On November 22, 2023, we hosted our Innovation Day Event, inviting some of the brightest, most innovative, and creative minds from various fields to help us design a solution, code-named ‘Skill Bursts’.

-Since the end of the pandemic we have been exploring how miFuture can do more to prepare Generation Z for the future of work, do more to unlock the skills employers actually want.
+Since the end of the pandemic, we have been exploring how miFuture can better prepare young adults for the future of work and unlock the skills employers actually want.

-Stakeholders tell us there is a mismatch in understanding the skills that are, and will be in-demand and how they go about building them - Future focussed skill development is key!
+Stakeholders: There is a mismatch in understanding the skills that are and will be in demand and how to build them.
+Future-focused skill development is crucial.

-We envisage "Skill Bursts" to be a solution that provides a microlearning experience that helps learners acquire new skills or improve existing ones, and can understand their place in the labour market.
+We envisage “Skill Bursts” as a new offering, a microlearning experience that helps learners acquire new skills or improve existing ones, and understand their place in the local labour market.

 The Challenge

-We are faced with creating a digital solution that addresses the problem statements identified in our Audience Discovery Phase, which took place during spring and summer 2023, where we conducted research and interviews with young adult learners, employers, stakeholders and educators.
+We need to create a digital solution addressing the problem statements identified during our Audience Discovery Phase (spring and summer 2023), where we conducted research and interviews with young adult learners, employers, stakeholders, and educators.

 The Process